 - If your items are stolen from an unattended vehicle, you leave your bag on the beach or in the overhead compartment on a train, you won't be covered

 - If you have an accident as a result of not taking a relevant safety precaution like wearing your seatbelt or a helmet, this could also void your claim.
-Break your neck falling out of a hammock, however, and you're fully covered!
+Break your neck falling out of a hammock, however, and you're fully covered

-- If you've chosen to travel to an area that British FCO advise against, your insurance policy won't be valid.
+- If you've chosen to travel to an area that British FCO advises against, your insurance policy won't be valid.
 If this is your situation, check out this specialist insurance company (although as you might expect, policies will be a lot more expensive for these regions).

 It's also worth noting that driving abroad isn't normally covered by travel insurance (although sometimes it can be so it's worth checking out).

 If you do plan to drive when on holiday, you might be able to get cover through your car insurance provider.
-Try checking with them first!
+Try checking with them first.

 So, if you need to report something, call them as soon as possible.
-Make sure that you keep the telephone number handy, just in case you do need it!
+Make sure that you keep the telephone number handy, just in case you do need it.